-In response to the Covid-19 pandemic we have put in place a number of changes to ensure a safe, healthy and welcoming campus environment, whether you are a student, staff or visitor.
+In response to the Covid-19 pandemic we have put in place a number of changes to ensure a safe, healthy and welcoming campus environment, whether you are a student, visitor or member of staff.

-To ensure social distancing the layout and use of some workshops and studios will be changed.
-We will introduce one way systems for access where possible and visitor access to workshops and studios will be limited.
-Students and staff are required to wear face coverings in communal areas such as on entry to the College, in the corridors, washrooms and Craft shop, but not in the workshops and studios where distancing measures are in place.
-New cleaning regimes will be introduced for shared tools and machinery.
+To ensure social distancing the layout and use of some workshops and studios have been changed.
+We have introduced one way systems for access where possible and visitor access to workshops and studios will be limited.
+Students and staff are required to wear face coverings in communal areas such as on entry to the College, in the corridors, washrooms and Craft Shop, but not in the workshops and studios where distancing measures are in place.
+New cleaning regimes have been introduced for shared tools and machinery.
 Workshops and studios might also have to be closed out of teaching hours for regular thorough cleaning.

 Induction, shared units and lectures

+General College inductions are being delivered through the VLE, Canvas whilst programme and workshop/studio inductions will be delivered face-to-face in the workshop or studio.
 Lecture based content will be delivered, where possible, digitally, supplemented by small group seminars in order to comply with current social distancing requirements.
-Some visiting lecturers may need to deliver lectures and seminars/tutorials digitally if they are unable to travel to the College.
+Some visiting lecturers will also be delivering lectures and seminars/tutorials digitally.
 It is our aim that practice based delivery and demonstrations will be delivered face to face as usual but at a safe distance, which may necessitate some changes.
 The number of students at one time within small spaces such as the Science Lab will be limited.
 This will mean that timetabling of these facilities will be stricter than in previous years.

 Trips and visits

-The College will continue to monitor travel advice from the Foreign and Commonwealth Office with regards to any international travel.
-At this time though, and in line with the College’s Coronavirus (Covid-19) Health And Safety Management Policy all international travel which includes study trips and visits have been suspended.
+The College continues to monitor travel advice from the Foreign and Commonwealth Office with regards to any international travel.
+At this time, and in line with the College’s Coronavirus (Covid-19) Health And Safety Management Policy, all international travel which includes study trips and visits have been suspended.
 In order to comply with current opening restrictions as well as social distancing, trips and visits within the UK will be postponed and we will aim to recommence these in the second semester providing government and scientific advice supports this.

 Where students are required to undertake work-based learning or placements as part of their programme, we will work closely with providers to ensure a safe working environment.
 Where work-based learning is not feasible, alternative arrangements for College based activities will be made.
 International placements will only be considered by exception.